andrew-chuang/cs122-win-17-group/README.md

 ## How to Run:
 - Navigate to Project/yelp_app
-- Run 'python manage.py runserver'
+- Run `python manage.py runserver`
 - In a browser window, navigate to 127.0.0.1:8000
 - Enter your desired restaurant with location (city, state, zip code, address)
 - Select your intended restaurant